ChristianFrisson/FUBIOSC/README.md

 CMake integration by Christian Frisson (UMONS, numediart Institute) http://www.numediart.org

+OSC integration by Fabien Grisard (Grenoble INP, internship at numediart)

-See Readme.txt for more details.
+See [Readme.txt](Readme.txt) for more details.